ajalt/clikt/README.md

 </h1>

 Clikt *(pronounced "clicked")* is a Kotlin library that makes writing command line interfaces simple and intuitive.
-It the "Command Line Interface for Kotlin".
+It's the "Command Line Interface for Kotlin".

 Inspired by Python's [Click](https://github.com/pallets/click), it is